Page last updated: 14 March 2023

 Consultation: Proposed fair outcomes for consumers and markets

-Have your say on the proposed fair outcomes and approach that will form the basis of how the FMA engages with financial service providers.
-Submissions ...
+Proposed fair outcomes and approach that will form the basis of how the FMA engages with financial service providers along with resulting submissions. ...

 Consultation: Renewal of class exemption for dual language (English and te reo Māori) product disclosure statements